Stereo neutrino spectrum of 235U fission rejects sterile neutrino hypothesis: Methods

 \subsection{Detector response}

 The precise control of the STEREO detector response is a prerequisite to extract all observables for neutrino physics.
-The accurate description of the detector response in the GEANT4 \cite{G4} simulation is thus validated with a dataset as complete as possible and independent of the neutrino data.
-In addition to calibration data from sources, two cosmic rays interactions were also studied: the $\gamma$-peak at 2.2 MeV induced by the capture of spallation neutrons, created predominantly in the surrounding lead shielding, on hydrogen; and the $\beta$-decay spectrum of \bTwelve nuclei, generated by muon capture on $^{12}$C in the scintillator.
+The accurate description of the detector response in the GEANT4 \cite{G4} simulation, which describes propagation and interaction of particles in the detector, the scintillation process including quenching, the light transport and conversion into photoelectrons in the PMTs \cite{STEREO:2019ztb}, is thus validated with a dataset as complete as possible and independent of the neutrino data.
+In addition to calibration data from sources, two cosmic rays interactions were also studied: the $\gamma$-peak at 2.2 MeV induced by the capture of spallation neutrons, created predominantly in the surrounding lead shielding, on hydrogen; and the $\beta$-decay spectrum of $^{12}$B nuclei, generated by muon capture on $^{12}$C in the scintillator.
 These cosmogenic events are more uniformly distributed in the detector volume than source events (produced around calibration tubes) and provide complementary information.
-The calculation of the beta spectrum of \bTwelve has been updated with respect to previous analyses \cite{STEREO:2020hup} by including more complete calculations of the correction terms to Fermi theory.
-The prediction of the BetaShape code \cite{Mougeot2017} is chosen as the new reference and provided in the supplementary materials \cite{supplementary}.
+The calculation of the beta spectrum of $^{12}$B has been updated with respect to previous analyses \cite{STEREO:2020hup} by including more complete calculations of the correction terms to Fermi theory.
+The prediction of the BetaShape code \cite{Mougeot2017} is chosen as the new reference and provided in the supplementary materials \cite{hepdata.132368}.